The great white shark, white death, white pointer (Carcharodon carcharias) – maneater

 The bottom of its body is white or light gray, whilst its top is a darker shade of gray with a gentle touch of brown or blue color.
 Its coloration provides a decent camouflage, which makes the white shark invisible to its potential prey.
 The shark may be unnoticeable from the side, because its back’s dark color merges with the sea color even in the sunlight, while its abdomen is still of the same light color, which disrupts the image of the shark`s profile.

 Like all other sharks, the great white shark is equipped with the ampullae of Lorenzini, allowing it to detect the electromagnetic field emitted by other animals.
 Its ‘radar’ is so responsive that it senses the millionth fractions of a volt (less than an electric impulse in the animals` nervous system).

 Even a heartbeat generates a weak electric impulse, which is nonetheless strong enough for the white shark to notice.
 Most fish does not have such a well-developed ampullae of Lorenzini system, however many fish use their lateral lines (also found on a white shark`s body) with a similar purpose.

 The white shark`s most vital sense is a sense of smell.
 Its nose has thousands of little pores and the brain area responsible for olfaction is twice as big as other parts of its brain.

 Dietary habits and hunting style

 The great white shark is a carnivore.
 It eats seals, sea lions, sea otters, sea turtles and birds.
 It also sometimes happens to consume an object it cannot digest.
 It prefers prey with high-fat content, ergo potentially large in terms of size.
 Possibly that is why white sharks attack people.
-Anyhow us humans, as opposed to seals, are a poor source of fat, so we do not fit the shark`s need for a high-fat meal.
+However, unlike seals, we are poor in fat, so we do not fit the shark`s need for a high-fat meal.